ATM2100/GuidedWalkThroughOfLinux/Guide.md

 Saving a document is different than what you might expect as well.
 You do not use `ctrl+s` which you might remember as the "save button."
 Instead, you will be "Writing" your save.
 To input this command, you input the keys `shift+;`, `w`, then `enter`, more commonly seen as `:w`.
 To actually quit out of any vi editor, you would use the command `:q`.
 Now if it seems like these are separate commands, that is correct.
 The neat part about simple commands like this, however, is that combining them like `:wq` is very easy.
 I often use these two commands together, but sometimes you don't make any changes, and you only need to quit, or you may want to write changes and keep editing.

 The people who made Vi did so without copying and pasting in mind, and as such, I will be primarily going over how Vi has an alternate method of copying and pasting.
 First, using vi is not "copying"; it's "Yanking."
 I make this distinction because it is completely different interface.
 Copying and pasting is for pretty much the whole system, in or out of a text editor.
 Yanking is completely separate, and you will lose what you have yanked if you quit out of vi.
-Important distinctions aside, to yank something will require the `y' key.
-However, simply pressing the `y' key is not enough to do anything.
-All pressing `y' does is tell vi you want to "yank" something.
+Important distinctions aside, to yank something will require the `y` key.
+However, simply pressing the `y` key is not enough to do anything.
+All pressing `y` does is tell vi you want to "yank" something.
 The most basic form of yanking is to input `yy`, which will yank the line your cursor is on.
 All you have to do then is press the `p` key where you want that line to "Print" and you have basic copy and pasting.
 For the sake of brevity, I will not be going over just how powerful this method of copy and pasting is; just know that it gets very powerful with practice and an understanding of vi.

 To search for a specific string, you would enter the `:/` and then your string like so:
 ```